-I, I, I'm going to talk about muscle testing.
-And now through my research, and through my data collection and seeing what people were doing out there I've come to realize that there are actually three types of ways people test muscles.
-One of them is the one that we all use as chiropractors, osteopaths, physios, we test muscle to determine muscle strength, graded on a zero to five scale.
-I call that orthopedic neurological testing.
-And we can take we usually test any muscle on the body. orthopedic neurological testing, then there's applied kinesiology style of muscle testing, which was one I want to say created but there was probably people testing muscles before George goodheart but George goodheart formalized it into a technique he called applied kinesiology.
+I, I am going to I can talk about muscle testing.
+Now through my research, and through my data collection and seeing what people were doing out there I've come to realise that there are actually three types of ways people test muscles.
+One of them is the one that we all use as chiropractors, osteopaths, physios, we test muscle to determine muscle strength, rated on a zero to five scale.
+I call that orthopaedic neurological testing.
+And we can take we usually test any muscle on the body orthopaedic neurological testing.
+Then there's applied kinesiology style of muscle testing, which was one I want to say created but there was probably people testing muscles before George goodheart but George goodheart formalised it into a technique he called applied kinesiology.
 Now kinesiology is a word that means the study of motion, which is unfortunate because we're really not interested in how the muscle moves but more how it responds.
-So, George good hearts muscle testing that they do and applied kinesiology, which I call applied kinesiology style of muscle testing.
+So, George good hearts muscle testing that they do and applied kinesiology which I call applied kinesiology style of muscle testing.
 Also test any muscle in the body.
-It also it does not test for muscle strength, but it tests for things other than strengths such as organ dysfunction.
-Nervous System deficiencies neurovascular neuro lymphatic things like that problems.
-If an outsider would look at the orthopedic cell, and the applied kinesiology style, it would look exactly the same.
+It also it does not test for muscle strength, but it tests for things other than strength such as organ dysfunction, nervous system deficiencies neurovascular, neuro lymphatic things like that problems.
+If an outside would look at the orthopaedic sell, and the applied kinesiology style, it would look exactly the same.
 However, applied kinesiology style is binary, meaning it only has two outcomes.
 It's either strong or weak.
-Then there's actually a third type of muscle testing, which I've come to call muscle response testing, which uses an indicator muscle one muscle, which tests over and over and over again, as the target condition changes.
+Then there's actually a third type of muscle testing, which I've come to call muscle response testing, which uses an indicator muscle one muscle, which tests over and over again, as the target condition changes.
 So now I'm testing for stress.
 Now I'm testing to see if this supplements working useful for this patient.
 Now I'm testing to see if the livers function you can in this is the type of muscle testing that our speaker uses.
 So this is the my, my studies.
-So this is I use muscle response testing.

-Just a second ago, you you indicated me, are you telling a lie and you use the strength of the shoulder as a marker there?
-It's to me and probably many others, it's, there's a reasonable pathway when a patient knows the answer to the question how their muscle might react differently if they say yes or no to something which is either true or lie.
-It's harder to grasp how a patient could possibly know whether it's the liver or the pancreas or the gallbladder or whatever that's wrong.
-And how they would then that would affect the strength of the muscle.
+So this is I use muscle response testing just a second ago, you indicated we are you telling a lie and use the strength of the shoulder as a marker there?
+It's to me and probably to many others, it's, there's a reasonable pathway when a patient knows the answer to the question, how their muscle might react differently if they say yes or no. to somebody who saw the truth or lie is harder to grasp power patient could possibly know whether it's the liver or the pancreas or the gallbladder or whatever that's wrong, and how they would then how that would affect the strength of the muscle.
+Right?
+Exactly.